 On July 24, 2009, Assembly Bill AB4-26 was passed shifting former Redevelopment Agency funds and establishing a Supplemental Educational Revenue Augmentation Fund ("SERAF").
 It was a "budget trailer bill" that was part of the State's legislation to balance their budget.

 The Agency share of SERAF obligation for Fiscal Year 2009-10 was \$8,264,547 and \$1.7 million in Fiscal Year 2010-11.
-Health and Safety Code Section 33690(c) provides that a redevelopment agency, which makes a finding that insufficient monies are available to fund its SERAF obligation in Fiscal Years 2009-10 or 2010-11, may borrow funds from its Low and Moderate Income Housing Fund to make the full SERAF payment.
+Health and Safety Code Section 33690(c) provides that a redevelopment agency, which makes a finding that sufficient monies are not available to fund its SERAF obligation in Fiscal Years 2009-10 or 2010-11, the redevelopment agency may borrow funds from its Low and Moderate Income Housing Fund to make the full SERAF payment.
 On May 3, 2010, City Council authorized a loan of \$5,000,000 from the Low-Mod Fund to make the full SERAF payment.
 The dissolution of the Agency transferred the advances to the Housing Successor Special Revenue Fund.
-The outstanding balance on the advances as of June 30, 2018 was \$4,000,000.
+The outstanding balance on the advances as of June 30, 2019 was \$3,000,000.